Jacques Gaillot: Reaction to removal

 This removal sparked an emotional response from thousands of people across France and the rest of the world.
-Twenty thousand people, including Gaillot's own mother, attended Bishop Gaillot's last Mass at the Cathedral in Évreux and stayed on the streets protesting the Vatican's decision.
-Protestors united under the leadership of the Communist mayor of the region and marched on the streets in the rain.
-With the Cathedral full, many people stayed outside for the bishop's last Mass.
-Still being a bishop he left his cross, mitre and staff behind in Évreux.
+Twenty thousand people gathered outside the cathedral in Évreux when he offered his last Mass there on 22 January.
+Four French bishops demonstrated their support by attending the service, where Gaillot said: "This should be a Church of the marginalised, not a Church that marginalises."
+The crowd stayed on the streets protesting the Vatican's decision.
+Protestors united under the leadership of the Communist mayor of the region and marched through the streets in the rain.
+Although still a bishop he left his cross, mitre and staff behind in Évreux.

-The choice to remove Bishop Gaillot as ordinary of Évreux was widely seen as a mistake by both lay people and clergy, and also by many non-religious people who had come to view Gaillot favorably.
-After his removal, a reported forty thousand people wrote letters to the Cathedral office at Évreux, with more being sent to the Vatican and eminent prelates.
+The decision to remove Gaillot as ordinary of Évreux was widely seen as a mistake by both lay people and clergy, and also by many non-religious people who had come to view Gaillot favorably.
+After his removal, a reported forty thousand people wrote letters to the cathedral office at Évreux, with more being sent to the Vatican and eminent prelates.
 He was perceived favorably by a significant number of people, particularly due to his ministry to all people without distinction.
 In addition, he had become a national figure after the sanctions taken against him.